rill-js/rill/docs/api/index.md

 # Installation

-  Rill is supported in all recent versions of [nodejs](https://nodejs.org) and modern browsers.
+  Rill is supported in all recent versions of [nodejs](https://nodejs.org) and modern browsers including ie10.
-  Rill can support IE9 and lower with a [History Location polyfill](https://github.com/devote/HTML5-History-API).

   You can quickly install a supported version of node/iojs with your favorite version manager: